julesjs/jules/README.md

 	]
 ```
 A special example would be if you define min like this: `min:{type:string, value:4}`, which would mean that this minimum will be applied only when a type is string, for other types this minimum will validate as true.
-**NOTE:** Float minimum values are only allowed for number type, in any other case THEY WILL BE ROUNDED.
+**NOTE:** Float minimum values are only allowed for number type.
+In other cases they dont make sense.

 * **max** [e] {number | object:range-object | array[object:range-object]} - Defines a maximum for all data types.
 Same as **min**, see it for usage details.